znatii/znatii/README.md

 2. ### [**ToolSave**](https://github.com/dreysanox/ToolSave):

-   Tool to store commands or scripts in a simple way to use them in the future and not forget them.
+   collaborative tool to store commands or scripts in a simple way to use them in the future and not forget them.
 Useful for CTFs where you normally need to have knowledge of many tools.

 ---